RyanCharlesNeu/FREEDOM/README.md

 <!-- DRIVING DEMO VIDEO -->
 <video src="https://github.com/user-attachments/assets/a1d59dde-191d-4497-a97f-fc3ec471614c" controls width="200"></video>

-*Freedom's drivetrain under remote control.
+*FREEDOM's drivetrain under remote control.
 The weapon system isn't shown here, as no safe testing environment was available prior to competition.*

 ## Status

+## Status

-Freedom competed at NHRL as part of Villanova Combat Robotics' first-ever competition cohort.
-The weapon's final geometry wasn't fully compatible with available CNC processes, so key features had to be manually machined, introducing tolerance and balance error.
+FREEDOM competed at NHRL as part of Villanova Combat Robotics' first-ever competition cohort.
+The night before competition, the CNC machine's chuck shattered with no replacement available, forcing the team to manually machine key weapon features under significant time pressure.
+This left no window to test the weapon system before competition, and the resulting parts had tolerance and balance error that the manual process couldn't fully control.
 Under competition RPM, this caused the weapon to vibrate loose mid-match, and the bot was eliminated quickly as a result.
-The weapon system, from CAD through machining and electrical integration, was designed, built, and fielded as a complete, competition-ready system, and this manufacturing constraint directly shaped the redesign priorities below.
+The weapon system, from CAD through machining and electrical integration, was designed, built, and fielded as a complete, competition-ready system, and this experience directly shaped both the lessons below and my priorities heading into this year's build.

+## Lessons Learned

+- **Build in schedule margin.** With no buffer before competition, a single equipment failure eliminated the ability to test before fielding the robot.
+Future builds need machining and assembly finished with enough lead time to survive a setback like this.
+- **Don't rely on a single point of failure for critical fabrication.** The CNC being unavailable with no backup plan (alternate machine, outside shop, or manual-machining-friendly design as a fallback) turned one broken part into a cascading failure.
+- **Weapon length likely drove much of the difficulty.** The weapon's length accounted for a large share of the robot's total weight, which tightened the margin everywhere else in the design and likely contributed to the tolerance and balance issues under manual machining.

 ## Future Work

+This year, I'm stepping into a broader leadership role as co-lead for the entire robot, rather than just the weapon system, while continuing to lead weapon system development directly.
+Planned changes for the next build include:

+- **Shortening the weapon** to reduce weight, moment of inertia, and stress on the mount, easing both machining tolerances and structural demands
+- **Redesigning the weapon shape** to be more robust to imprecision from manual machining, in case CNC access is disrupted again
+- **Building schedule margin and equipment contingencies into the build timeline**, so a single point of failure can't eliminate the team's ability to test before competition